Introduction to Bacon & the Art of Living

 Lavoisier, in collaboration with a mathematician and one of the greatest scientists of the time, Pierre-Simon Laplace, identified the slow combustion of organic compounds in animal tissue as the major source of body heat.
 In their experiments, they compared the heat produced by the guinea pig and the production of carbon dioxide with the heat produced by a lighted candle or charcoal.
 They used an ice calorimeter to measure heat production.
 The instrument itself is very interesting.
 It measures the heat generated by relating it to the weight of water released from the melting of the ice surrounding the inner chamber where the animal or burning material is housed.
 The measurements are crude and not very precise, but results were consistent and it allowed the researchers to draw the conclusion of the origin of body heat.
 (Carpenter, 2003)

 Momentous political movements in France of the time would put an end to one of the most brilliant scientific careers of any person to have lived on earth.
-Lavoisier returned to further studies on respiration and was arrested in 1793 during the Reign of Terror and kept in prison.
-He pleased with the for a short stay of execution on the day of his trial in 1794, to be allowed one more experiment, but the judge is believed to have replied that the Republic had no need of “savants” (scientists), and he was guillotined the same afternoon.
+Lavoisier returned to further studies on respiration was arrested in 1793 during the Reign of Terror and kept in prison.
+He pleaded with the judge for a short stay of execution on the day of his trial in 1794, to be allowed one more experiment, but the judge is believed to have replied that the Republic had no need of “savants” (scientists), and he was guillotined the same afternoon.
 (Carpenter, 2003)

 Nitrogen in Animal Matter